B. D. Sharma

 Bhagwat Dayal Sharma (26 January 1918 – 22 February 1993), popularly known as Panditji, was the first Chief Minister of the Indian state of Haryana and later Governor of Odisha and Madhya Pradesh from 30 April 1980 to 14 May 1984.
 He is one of the greatest leaders of Haryana and his legacy is celebrated even today.

 Personal life

 He was born in Beri, a town in the Jhajjar district of Haryana on 26 January 1918.
 Bansi Lal, Bhajan Lal and many other noted politicians learned politics under his guidance.

 He married Savitri Devi and they had six children; three sons and three daughters.
-He was educated at Banaras Hindu University, Banaras.
+He did his schooling from Birla College (Now Birla School, Pilani), Pilani and his higher studies from Banaras Hindu University, Banaras.
 His eldest son Sh.
 Rajesh Sharma became Sports Minister of Haryana and Deputy Chairman of the State's Planning Board.
 After his wife Savitri's death, Panditji built "Savitri Nikunj", in her memory, an exotic garden with indigenous and rare plants and trees at Raj Bhawan in Bhopal.